 Because of the dangers inherent in crossing the bay, there were Crown appointed guides whose duty it was to monitor the shifting channels and escort travellers safely across.
 This post existed as early as 1548, when it was recorded that one Thomas Hogeson took on the role, and it’s known that the monks of Cartmel Abbey provided guides before then.

-Although the road over the sands isn’t used for regular travel these days, the post of Queen’s Guide to the Sands still exists – it’s currently held by Cedric Robinson, who has been guiding people safely across the sands for more than fifty years.
+Although the road over the sands isn’t used for regular travel these days, the post of Queen’s Guide to the Sands still exists – it’s currently [at the time of writing] held by Cedric Robinson, who has been guiding people safely across the sands for more than fifty years.
 If you ever have the opportunity to take one of the Cross-Bay Walks, which are often held for charity, I would certainly recommend it.